 Supporting the North Carolina School System is a priority for the Carolina Hurricanes.
 Through the Pick Up a Book and Read initiative, the Hurricanes support and assist teachers’ educational efforts in the classroom.
 Our goal is not only to challenge students’ reading abilities, but also to help them achieve their personal reading goals.

 The program is for grades 3-5 and lasts for any six-week span from Oct.
-27, 2014 through Feb.
-27, 2015.
-At the end of the selected six weeks, the teacher overseeing the program records each of his/her student’s minutes either on the web, via mail, or by dropping the scores off at PNC Arena.
+19, 2015 through Feb.
+19, 2016.
+At the end of the selected six weeks, the teacher overseeing the program records each of his/her student’s minutes either on the web, via mail or by dropping the scores off at PNC Arena.
 Scores will be tallied and compared to see which students and teachers receive prizes.
-The last day to register was Dec.
-29, 2014.
+The last day to register is Dec.
+28, 2015.